vmig/pylogrus/README.rst

 JsonFormatter
 ~~~~~~~~~~~~~
 JsonFormatter class allows to save log records in the JSON format.
-During class initialisation, you can:
+During class initialization, you can:

 -  Set time of log record in Zulu format.
 Just set ``datefmt`` argument
    as 'Z'.